bpradipt/sevabrata/DEVELOPER_GUIDE.md

 2. **Enable static website hosting**
 3. **Set index.html as index document**
 4. **Configure CloudFront** for CDN (optional)

+**Admin Panel Security**:
+- **⚠️ Important**: Do not upload `admin.html` and `admin-auth.js` to production unless you have proper authentication
+- For S3 hosting, the admin panel will automatically be disabled (no password configured)
+- Only include admin files in development/staging environments

 **File Structure in S3**:
 ```